dmbarbour/glas/docs/GlasDesign.md

 ## Provenance Tracking

-I'm very interested in automatic provenance tracking, i.e. such that we can robustly trace a module's value to its contributing sources.
-However, I still don't have a good idea about how to make this easy.
+I'm very interested in potential for automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
+However, I still don't have a good idea about how to best approach this.